michaelvdnest-learn-game-dev/unity-basics-02-graph/README.md

 - Author: [Jasper Flick](https://catlikecoding.com/)

+## Getting Started

+To begin working with this project, follow these steps:

+1. Clone or download the repository to your local machine.
+2. Open the project in Unity.
+3. Add the `SampleScene` to the Hierarchy.

 ## Progress Checklist

 - [x] **Creating a Line of Cubes:** Start by creating a simple line of cubes to represent the graph.